FAQs on Experience Tech

-You have access to the Experience Tech venues for the semester in which you have paid the fee.
-If you pay the fee in the spring semester you will have access to these venues the following summer sessions.
+You have access to the Experience Tech venues for the semester in which you have paid the fee after your enrollment is confirmed.
+If you pay the fee in the fall semester you will have access that begins two Saturdays before the start of classes.
+If you pay the fee in the spring semester you will have access to these venues starting January 1 through the following summer sessions.
 If you are graduating from Michigan Tech or are not continuing your enrollment at Michigan Tech, your Experience Tech benefits remain active for Fall until Dec 31 and for Spring until August 31 following your last enrolled semester.

 Why do I pay a lab fee for physical education classes at Experience Tech venues like snowboarding, skiing, or golf?